TwisterMc/simple-hubspot-wp/README.md

 ### Finding Your Form and Portal IDs

-1. In HubSpot, navigate to Marketing → Lead Capture → Forms
+1. In HubSpot, navigate to Marketing → Forms
-2. Select your form
+2. Find your form, but don't click on it
-3. Click the "Share" button
+3. Click the "Actions" button
 4. In the embed code, you'll find both your Portal ID and Form ID

 ## Features